 AVI SHILON: Avi Shilon's riveting best-selling book Menachem Begin: 1913-1992 is the most comprehensive and thorough, revelatory biography of one the most important figures in Israeli history.
 It is a beautifully documented book of Menachem Begin’s remarkable life and explains his complex character and shedding new light on Begin's lasting impact on Israeli politics and society.
 Published by Yale University Press in October 2012.
 Finalist: National Jewish Book Award 2012.
 Ben Gurion: Epilogue, also a bestseller in Israel, published by Oved Publishers.
 Sold to Rowman and Littlefield in the US publication March 2016.
 Avi Shilon is an independent Israeli journalist and writer.

 LAURA LEE: Laura Lee is the author of 15 published books.
 She comes to the agency with a new and intriquing look at Oscar Wilde's life and love affairs.
 In Oscar's Ghost, we are introduced to two of the playwright's closest friends, Lord Alfred "Bosie" Douglas and Robert Ross - both former lovers - who went to battle against each other over who would control the narrative about Wilde's life and who history would blame for his death.
-Sold to Amberley Publishing UK for publication in June 2017.
+Sold to Amberley Publishing UK published in June 2017.

 AMIR AHMAD NASR: My Islam: A Love Story of How Fundamentalism Stole My Mind, Broke My Heart, and Blogging Fed My Mystic Soul is the story of one man’s troubled relationship with his religion - from arranged marriage to unexpected love, to infidelity and then to the brink of irreconcilability and back.
 Amir Ahmad was born in war-ravaged Sudan and raised in Qatar where he was taught in school in his neighborhood mosque that Islam was the one true faith, Jews and secularism were the sources of countless evils, Western women were generally immoral and promiscuous, and doubts about any of this were the voice of the devil.
 Amir's blog, "The Sudanese Thinker," had following of one million and has won the World Blog Award for two years.
 His memoir, Islam: A Love Story, sold to St. Martins Press and published June 2013 to rave reviews.
 Hungarian translation published by Atlantic Press Kiado in July 2014.
 German rights also sold.